thurdelima/node-mocha-tdd-colors/README.md

 </p>
 <br/>

-Funcitons created to convert color for rgb and hex, with tests constructed by mocha, express and request.
+Functions created to convert color for rgb and hex, with tests constructed by mocha, express and request.

 <br/>